 We have one mission: To empower you to make the most of your money, so you can live better.

-The company's mission page describes how it solves the old broken way of managing money using technology and proven investment strategies.
+The company's mission page explains how it solves the old broken way of managing money using technology and proven investment strategies.

 Well, I couldn't locate a Big Ass Fans mission statement per se, however, the following gives you a good sense of the character and passion behind the company: